 - Confirmation from the local council or health authority confirming the property could not lawfully be used as a place of residence during a particular period. - A statutory declaration by an architect or builder that the property was not suitable for use as a place of residence at a particular time, and the reasons to support this statement.
-It is not sufficient to merely establish the house was not suitable to the applicant's taste or the requirements of the applicant's family.
+It should be noted it will not be sufficient to merely establish the house was not suitable to the applicant's taste or the requirements of the applicant's family in order to establish the house was not suitable for use as a place of residence.